Naval Heritage Trust & Society

 His last few year were spent at the SA Naval Museum where he made great inroads in restoring and maintaining the historical buildings and facilities linked to the Museum.

 He has been actively involved with the NHT for many years and is one of the voluntary workers through the office.
 Harry has been the driving force in keeping the 9” gun firing for specific historical events.
-He is also an active member of the Cannon Association of South Africa, the Simon’s Town Country Club, the False Bay Sport Shooting Club, and the Simon’s Town Neighbourhood Watch Sector 2.
+He is also an active member of the Cannon Association of South Africa, the Simon’s Town Country Club, the False Bay Sport Shooting Club, and the Simon’s Town Neighborhood Watch Sector 2.